New York City mandates COVID-19 vaccine for public school teachers, staff | Health

 New York City mandates COVID-19 vaccine for public school teachers, staff

-New York City public school teachers and staff will be required to get vaccinated against COVID-19, Mayor Bill de Blasio said on Monday, as the city pushes to get more residents vaccinated and slow the spread of the highly contagious Delta variant.
+New York City will require public school teachers and staff to get vaccinated against COVID-19, Mayor Bill de Blasio said on Monday, part of a push to get more residents vaccinated and slow the spread of the highly contagious Delta variant.

-New York City public school teachers and staff will be required to get vaccinated against COVID-19, Mayor Bill de Blasio said on Monday, as the city pushes to get more residents vaccinated and slow the spread of the highly contagious Delta variant.
-The city's health department will issue an order mandating that all 148,000 staff members in the United States' largest school district get at least one dose of a vaccine by Sept.
+New York City will require public school teachers and staff to get vaccinated against COVID-19, Mayor Bill de Blasio said on Monday, part of a push to get more residents vaccinated and slow the spread of the highly contagious Delta variant.
+The city's health department will order that all 148,000 staff members in the United States' largest school district have at least one dose of a vaccine by Sept.
 27, de Blasio said.
 School is set to begin in New York City on Sept.
 13.

 In a first for city employees, Department of Education staff will no longer have the option to submit to weekly testing instead.
 "We want our schools to be extraordinarily safe all year long," de Blasio told a news conference.